lightly-ai/lightly/docs/source/getting_started/advanced.rst

 Obtaining Good Embeddings
 ---------------------------

-We optimized the workflow of sampling only important datapoints by using **low-dimensional embeddings**.
+We optimize the workflow of sampling only important datapoints by using **low-dimensional embeddings**.
 This has two benefits:

 - Low-dimensional embeddings have more meaningful distance metrics.